2020 Seanad election

-An indirect election for Seanad Éireann took place after the 2020 Irish general election, with postal ballots due on 30 and 31 March.
-The Seanad is the upper house of the Oireachtas, with Dáil Éireann as the lower house of representatives.
+An indirect election to the 26th Seanad took place after the 2020 Irish general election, with postal ballots due on 30 and 31 March.
+Seanad Éireann is the upper house of the Oireachtas, with Dáil Éireann as the lower house of representatives.
 The election was held for 49 of the 60 seats in the Seanad: 43 are elected for five vocational panels, and six are elected in two university constituencies.
 The remaining 11 senators are nominated by the newly elected Taoiseach when the Dáil reconvenes after the general election.

 Background

 The Constitution of Ireland provides that a Seanad election must take place within 90 days of the dissolution of the Dáil Éireann.
 As the Dáil was dissolved on 14 January, the latest day the election could take place is 13 April 2020.
 On 21 January 2020, the Minister for Housing, Planning and Local Government signed an order for the Seanad elections, providing 30 March as the deadline for ballots for the vocational panels and 31 March as the deadline for ballots in the university constituencies.

-On 8 February 2020, the members of the 33rd Dáil were elected in the general election.
+On 8 February 2020, the 33rd Dáil was elected in the general election.
 The Fine Gael-led government, led by Taoiseach Leo Varadkar was defeated, with Sinn Féin taking the most first preference votes, and Fianna Fáil taking the most seats.
 The Sinn Féin victory came as a surprise and an upset, as it ended the two-party rule of Fine Gael and Fianna Fáil that had existed for many decades, and polls did not show Sinn Féin winning until the election was called.
 Sinn Féin won 37 seats, Fianna Fáil won 38, and Fine Gael won 35.